Skip to content

 - run: <what cucumber/cucumber does>

-If Cucumber returns a non-zero status code, the echo ::attach:: step will be skipped, but the cleanup one will run nonetheless, as it includes an if: always() clause.
+If Cucumber returns a non-zero status code, the actions/delete-file and echo ::attach:: steps will be skipped, but the cleanup one will run nonetheless, as it includes an if: always() clause.

 The my_second_job job will execute the following steps, in order: